-King Frederik IX of Denmark (the father of the bride) escorted Queen Ingrid (mother of the bride, wearing the Danish Ruby Parure) and Queen Sirikit of Thailand (wearing a Floral Tiara)
+King Frederik IX of Denmark (the father of the bride) escorted Queen Ingrid (mother of the bride, wearing the Danish Ruby Parure and her Ruby Bow Brooch) and Queen Sirikit of Thailand (wearing a Floral Tiara)

 Queen Juliana of the Netherlands (wearing the Stuart Tiara and Parure) was escorted by King Gustaf Adolf of Sweden (grandfather of the bride) and King Olav of Norway.

 Princess Irene of Greece (wearing Queen Sophie’s Diamond Circle Tiara) and then Crown Princess Margrethe of Denmark (wearing the Alexandrine Drop Tiara) were escorted by Prince Rainer of Monaco while Princess Bendikte of Denmark (wearing her Floral Tiara) and Princess Anne of the United Kingdom were escorted by Prince Bernhard of the Netherlands.

 The next day, King Constantine rode with his mother, Queen Frederica, while Princess Anne Marie arrived with her father, King Frederick.